AuxStudio/react-native-simple-components/README.md

 ```

 ## Components

-See the source code for props.
-NOTE: Pass in Material icon names where applicable.

 - [x] Loader            -   A thin line loader that animates left to right in a loop.
 - [x] Snackbar          -   A snack bar that animates from the bottom and includes a icon, message, retry action and close button.